frconor-ebook/meditations/_posts/2025-05-07-st-philip-and-st-james.md

 "He did this by the total fact of his presence and self-manifestation---by words and works, signs and miracles, but above all by his death and glorious resurrection from the dead, and finally by sending the Spirit of truth.

-"He revealed that God was with us to deliver us from the darkness of sin and death, and to raise us up to eternal life" (*Second Vatican Council*, *Dogmatic Constitution on Divine Revelation, Dei Verbum*, November 18, 1965).
+"He revealed that God was with us to deliver us from the darkness of sin and death, and to raise us up to eternal life" (Second Vatican Council, Dogmatic Constitution on Divine Revelation*, Dei Verbum*, November 18, 1965).

 He fills our life completely.
 "He is sufficient for you," says St. Augustine.
 "Apart from him, nothing can be said to be at all.
 Philip knew this well when he said, 'Lord, show us the Father and we shall be satisfied'" (St. Augustine*, Sermon 334*).

 We need to have the same conviction.
 We\'re called to spread the message of the apostles.
 Our apostolate is based on a very supernatural foundation.

-St. Paul says to the Christians at Corinth: "For I delivered to you as of first importance what I also received: that Christ died for our sins in accordance with the Scriptures, that he was buried; that he was raised on the third day in accordance with the Scriptures, and that he appeared to Cephas" (1 Cor.
+St. Paul says to the Christians at Corinth: "For I delivered to you as of first importance what I also received: that Christ died for our sins in accordance with the Scriptures, that he was buried, that he was raised on the third day in accordance with the Scriptures, and that he appeared to Cephas" (1 Cor.
 15:3-5).

 Paul received from the apostles a divine message which he also passed on.
 It was the same message preached by Philip and James, who gave their lives as a witness to it.